Want a more efficient way to evaluate your business?

 How to Identify Threats:

 The quickest way to find threats?
 Look at your competitors.

-Are there any emerging competitors?
-Does one have a giant social following that dwarfs yours?
+Are there any emerging competitors in your niche?
+Does one of them have a giant social following that dwarfs yours?

 Also, it’s a good time to evaluate some of your weaknesses.
-Do any of them pose a particular threat to your business?
+Do any of these competitors pose a particular threat to your business?